datasets-br/public-person/src/tse-README.md

 Tips:

 * for use PostgreSQL's Python extension in UBUNTU, use `apt install postgresql-contrib postgresql-plpython`.
-* The data source have problems with header, see LEIAME.pdf and complete [the control spreadsheet](xxx)
+* The data source have problems with header, see LEIAME.pdf and complete **[the control spreadsheet](https://docs.google.com/spreadsheets/d/1FpWvyi3UTda-UOFYxshf0Vg03oYY_cSukHE6ZrGjn2w/edit#gid=1692329256)**
+* ...
+Data of TSE is a bit dirty,
+   * there are unrevised names like "0DÁRICO", "0SEAS", and "ABRRAÃO".
+   * there are a lot of invalid birth dates and invalid CPF, losting records.
+* ... and the dataset description is a mess: not use CSV header, but each file needs different interpretation.

 ## TSE-candidatos data analysis